EtiennePASSOT/SQA-assignment-group9/README.md

 **What's pair programming ?**

-Pair programming is a development method where two developers code on the same computer.
+Pair programming is a development method where two developers work on the same computer.
 The first, the one who writes the code is called the driver and the second observer assists the driver by correcting potential errors and proposing development alternatives.

 **Quality and Productivity**
 Even though this practice is often abandoned by companies that think it is a waste of human resources, several studies have looked at the relative productivity of a pair of programmers versus a single programmer.